IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 ## Implementing the {{site.data.keyword.amashort}} authorization flow using Google as identity provider
 {: #google-auth-flow}

 The `VCAP_SERVICES` environment variable is created automatically for each {{site.data.keyword.amashort}} service instance and contains properties necessary for the authorization process.
-It consists of a JSON object and can be viewed by clicking  **Enviroment Variables**  in the left-side navigator of your application.
+It consists of a JSON object and can be viewed by clicking  **Service Credentials**  tab in the {{site.data.keyword.amashort}} service dashboard.

 To start the process of authorization:

 1. Retrieve the authorization endpoint (`authorizationEndpoint`) and clientId (`clientId`) from the service credentials stored in the `VCAP_SERVICES` environment variable.
+	`var cfEnv = require("cfenv");`
+	 `var mcaCredentials = cfEnv.getAppEnv().services.AdvancedMobileAccess[0].credentials;`

-	**Note:** If you added the {{site.data.keyword.amashort}} service to your application prior to adding web support, you might not have token endpoint in service credentials.
+	**Note:** If you added the {{site.data.keyword.amashort}} service to your application prior to adding Web support, you might not have token endpoint in service credentials.
 Instead, use the following URLs, depending on your {{site.data.keyword.Bluemix_notm}} region:

 	US South: